Frequently Asked Questions

 Dr. Friedmann’s main clinic is located at 201-1581 Hillside Ave, Victoria, BC, V8T 2C1 (above the McDonalds across from Hillside Mall).
 Patient records and the administration of his practice is located at this address.
 This clinic is a non-dispensing clinic with no optical retail association.

-Yes, Dr. Friedmann has been examining patients in care homes, hospitals and private residences for 25 years.
+Yes, Dr. Friedmann has been examining patients in care homes, hospitals and private residences since 2000.
 He has invested in equipment to enable him to provide this mobile service, and patients do not need to leave the comfort of their room or bed to be examined by Dr. Friedmann.

-Dr. Friedmann does not retail eyewear; he is a non-dispensing Optometrist.
+Dr. Friedmann does not retail eyewear; he is a non-dispensing Optometrist with no corporate ties whatsoever.
 He believes that his professional duty as an Optometrist is to inform you with the evidence relating to your eyes without any bias (financial or other).
 Dr. Friedmann’s mission as your Optometrist is to educate you about the status of your eyes, and to ensure you understand the range of outcomes available to you so that you can choose what’s best for you.

 Absolutely!
 Your prescription is yours to keep.
 We are happy to provide a replacement prescription in case you lose your original copy.
 We can also send your prescription to a dispensing Optician or Optometrist of your choosing, but you will need to sign a Patient Information Release form first.